willurmston/Tone.Editor/README.md

   // Click the button at the top of the panel to download
   filename: 'yourSiteTitle_ToneSettings.js'

-  // Turn on or off draggable functionality
-  draggable: true
 })
 ```
 All methods are chainable.